NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 ) <plt:convergence_coarse>

 #pagebreak()
-@plt:convergence_fine shows how the rate of convergence depends on the fine discretization.
+@plt:convergence_fine shows how the RoA depends on the fine discretization.
-The
+Compared to how the RoA depends on the coarse discretization, that for the fine discretization is rather simple as it is nearly the same for all fine discretizations.
+Though while simple, the results seem to be contrarty to the expectation that a larger fine discretization leads to more accuracy and thus fewer iterations.
+Unfortunately, the details of how the RoA depends on the fine discretization and solver are nuanced and out of the scope of this analysis @gander2007.

 #figure(
   caption: [],